February 27, 2012

 February 6, 2012

-About the Ramsay Gardens I talked here, so I'll pass straight to The Hub, of which can be seen only the steeple, the highest of Edinburgh (73m).
-Located on the Lawnmarket, just down from the castle, this Gothic landmark, also known as St John's Highland Church, it was built in 1839-1844 to served as both a parish church and the annual meeting place for the General Assembly of the Church of Scotland.
-It was designed in the English Gothic style by James Gillespie Graham and Augustus Welby Pugin, best known for the exterior detailing of the Houses of Parliament at Westminster, London.
+About the Ramsay Gardens I wrote here, so I'll pass straight to The Hub (former Tolbooth Church), of which can be seen only the steeple, the highest of Edinburgh (73m).
+Located on the Lawnmarket, just down from the Edinburugh Castle, this Gothic landmark, also known as St John's Highland Church, it was built in 1839-1844 to served as both a parish church and the annual meeting place for the General Assembly of the Church of Scotland.

 February 5, 2012